Virus fears, China diplomacy loom over Singapore Airshow

 The deal is part of a push into the lucrative services sector as the planemaker looks to boost margins.

-Korean Air Lines ordered Pratt & Whitney engines for up to 50 Airbus A321neo jets.
-It is also due to enter talks to be part of Pratt’s repair network for other airlines, matching Delta Air Lines and Lufthansa .
+Korean Air Lines (003490.KS) ordered Pratt & Whitney engines for up to 50 Airbus (AIR.PA) A321neo jets.
+It is also due to enter talks to be part of Pratt’s repair network for other airlines, matching Delta Air Lines (DAL.N) and Lufthansa (LHAG.DE) .

 U.S.-CHINA FIGHTERS